Testing Android™ compatibility with new car receivers

 In both the Pioneer and the Sony, MirrorLink capability was available with the Samsung Galaxy S3, but not with my phone.
 MirrorLink lives up to its name, funneling essential apps into a simple menu which is mirrored on the receiver's touchscreen.
 Not much of a replacement for AppRadio, but a convenient addition in the Sony, where, among other things, it provides a more complete music interface and better navigation interaction with your phone.

 Overall, my phone saw a perk advancement with the Sony, but once again, it wasn’t compatible with all the features this receiver has to offer.

 The ASTEROID Smart is optimized for Android use, right down to the iconic Android home, back, menu, and recent apps buttons on the left-side of the touchscreen — the same buttons at the bottom of my DROID MINI and many other Android phones.
 Talk about a warm welcome.

 Like the AppRadio 3, the ASTEROID Smart wears its simplicity well.
 The interface is also app-based, giving you room to populate two screens however you like.
 Just drag and drop apps onto the home screen.
-Quickly access already-open apps, like the music player, with a pull-down screen or the recent apps button.
+Quickly access already-open apps with a pull-down screen or the recent apps button.
 My DROID MINI works the same way, so there wasn't much of a learning curve in my case, which I appreciated.

 The ASTEROID Smart emulates Android right down to the buttons